microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/rbacapplication-list-roleassignments.md

 ## Optional query parameters

-$filter must be used with this query. $filter can be on roleDefitionId or principalId. roleDefitionId can be either a role object id or a role template object id.
+This operation requires the `$filter` query parameter.
+You can filter on the `roleDefinitionId` or `principalId` properties.
+The `roleDefinitionId` property can be either a role object ID or a role template object ID.
 For general information, see [OData query parameters](/graph/query-parameters).

 ## Request headers